pegasus-isi/pegasus/doc/sphinx/monitoring-debugging-stats.rst

 Default Notification Scripts
 ----------------------------

-Pegasus ships with two reference notification scripts.
-These can be used as starting point when creating your own notification scripts, or if the default one is all you need, you can use them directly in your workflows.
-The scripts are:
+Pegasus ships with a reference notification script that can be used as a shell hook.
+This can be used as a starting point when creating your own notification script, or if the default one is all you need, you can use it directly in your workflows.

--  **libexec/notification/email** - sends email, including the output
+-  **share/pegasus/notification/email** - sends email, including the output
    from ``pegasus-status`` (default) or ``pegasus-analyzer``.

    ::

-      $ ./libexec/notification/email --help
+      $ ./share/pegasus/notification/email --help
       Usage: email [options]

       Options: